Morgan McSweeney steps down as Keir Starmer’s chief of staff amid Mandelson row

 The loss of his longtime adviser will come as a blow to Sir Keir, whose own political future has been thrown into jeopardy amid questions of his judgment in picking Lord Mandelson as his top diplomat in Washington.

-Sir Keir credited Mr McSweeney’s “dedication, loyalty and leadership” for Labour’s 2024 general election win, as he expressed a “debt of gratitude” in a statement that did not mention the Lord Mandelson fiasco.
+Sir Keir credited Mr McSweeney’s “dedication, loyalty and leadership” for Labour’s 2024 general election win and said he owed him a “debt of gratitude” in a statement that did not mention the Lord Mandelson fiasco.

 In his exit statement, Mr McSweeney said the decision to appoint Lord Mandelson to the job was “wrong”, and that he took “full responsibility” for advising Sir Keir to go ahead.